sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/access-intelligence-center/index.md

         varchar ACCESS_PROFILE_NAME "The access profile name"
         varchar ACCESS_PROFILE_DISPLAY_NAME "The user friendly name of access profile" varchar ACCESS_PROFILE_DESCRIPTION "The description of the access profile" }
-    IDENTITY_ACCESS_PROFILES {
-        text TENANT_ID "Unique Id for an Organizations tenant" text ID PK "Unique Id for the identity" text DISPLAY_NAME "Human-readable display name of the object" timestamp_ntz CREATED_DATE "date when the Identity was created" timestamp_ntz UPDATED_DATE "date when the identity was modified" text ACCESS_PROFILE_ID PK "Unique Id for the Access Profile" text ACCESS_PROFILE_NAME "Name of the Access Profile Object" text ACCESS_PROFILE_DISPLAY_NAME "Human-readable display name of the Access Profile" timestamp_ntz SYNC_DATE "When the row is last synced" }
     IDENTITY_ACCOUNTS_FULL {
         varchar IDENTITY_ID "This contains the unique identifier for the identity"